assemblits/eru/README.md

       - Port     = 5432 (Default)
       - A database called "eru" in the public schema.
   * Modbus:
-    - To be able to connect to the modbus devices (no necessary to run the app) install the drivers on the java lib.
-(TODO:more details)
+    - To be able to connect to the modbus devices (no necessary to run the app) install the drivers in the java environment.
+Linux (Debian) example:
+      1) Go to: _eru_home_directory / lib / serial / Rxtx-Serial-comms-Drivers /_
+      2) Choose your binary build: x86_64 or i386 (based on which version of the JVM you are installing to)
+      3) Extract.
+      4) For a JDK installation on architecturei386 (For a JDK installation on architecture=x86_64, just change the i386 to amd64)
+         * Copy RXTXcomm.jar        ---> <JAVA_HOME>/jre/lib/ext
+         * Copy librxtxSerial.so    ---> <JAVA_HOME>/jre/lib/i386/
+         * Copy librxtxParallel.so  ---> <JAVA_HOME>/jre/lib/i386/

+         NOTE: You MUST match your architecture.
+You can't install the i386version on a 64-bit version of the JDK and vice-versa.

 ## Key Features